 -

-It’s ready in minutes: Instead of being a separate tool your team has to toggle to, eesel AI connects with one click to helpdesks like Zendesk, Freshdesk, and Intercom.
+It's ready in minutes: Instead of being a separate tool your team toggles to, eesel connects with one click to helpdesks like Zendesk, Freshdesk, and Intercom.
 You can have it running in minutes, not months, with no developers needed.

 -

-It learns from your brain: eesel AI learns from your actual past tickets, macros, and connected knowledge bases like Confluence and Google Docs.
-This means its answers aren’t just generally correct; they’re tailored to your business and in your brand’s voice.
+It learns from your brain: eesel learns from your actual past tickets, macros, and connected knowledge bases like Confluence and Google Docs.
+Its answers aren't just generally correct; they're tailored to your business and in your brand's voice.

 -

-You can trust it completely: Before you let an AI talk to your customers, you have to know it works. eesel AI has a powerful simulation mode that lets you test it on thousands of your real historical tickets.
-You can see exactly how it would have replied and get solid predictions on your automation rates before you ever turn it on.
+You can trust it before going live: Before you let AI talk to customers, you need to know it works. eesel has a simulation mode that tests it on thousands of your real historical tickets, so you see exactly how it would have replied and get solid resolution-rate predictions before you turn it on.
+Across 8,000+ teams it runs for, that's the step that turns "sounds risky" into a number you can take to your boss, and one customer, Gridwise, saw it resolve 73% of tier-1 requests in the first month.

 -